kubeflow/website/content/docs/gke/gcp-e2e.md

 ### Check the permissions for your training component

 You need to ensure that your Python code has the required permissions to read/write to your Cloud Storage bucket.
+Kubeflow solves this by creating a `user`
+[service account](https://cloud.google.com/iam/docs/understanding-service-accounts)
-Kubeflow solves this by creating a [service account](https://cloud.google.com/iam/docs/understanding-service-accounts) within your project as a part of the deployment.
-You can verify this by listing your service accounts:
+within your project as a part of the deployment.
+You can use the following command to list the service accounts for your Kubeflow deployment:

 ```
 gcloud iam service-accounts list | grep ${DEPLOYMENT_NAME}
 ```

-Kubeflow granted this service account the right permissions to read and write to your storage bucket.
-Kubeflow also added a
-[Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/)
-named `user-gcp-sa` to your cluster, containing the credentials needed to authenticate as this service account within the cluster:
+Kubeflow granted the `user` service account the necessary permissions to read and write to your storage bucket.
+Kubeflow also added a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) named `user-gcp-sa` to your cluster, containing the credentials needed to authenticate as this service account within the cluster: